Japanese navy gets biggest flat-top since WWII-era aircraft carriers

 ”It also helps improve our ability to combat submarines.

-Abe’s moves to ease Japan’s pacifist constitution and its build up in defense capabilities is unnerving neighbor China.
+Abe’s moves to ease Japan’s pacifist constitution and its build up in defence capabilities is unnerving neighbour China.

 The Izumo does not have a catapult necessary to launch fixed-wing fighters, but a planned vertical-take-off-and-landing (VTOL) variant of the F-35 could fly from the Izumo’s flight deck.